chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 As discussed in the introduction, in some cases it is possible to combine your fully-featured image with a distroless runtime in a Docker multistage build, and this will give you a final image that is also distroless.
 Keep in mind that this technique for building distroless images is only viable when there aren't additional system dependencies that require installation via `apk`.

 The [Getting Started with Python](/chainguard/chainguard-images/getting-started/python/) tutorial shows in detail how to accomplish that using a `-dev` variant as **builder**, and the distroless Chainguard Python image as production image.
-You can also accomplish the same results by using your newly built image based on `wolfi-base` in place of the `-dev` variant of the Python image.
+You can also accomplish the same results by using your newly-built image based on `wolfi-base` in place of the `-dev` variant of the Python image.
 We'll change the build to use a virtual environment to package the dependencies and add an extra step to create the final image.

 The following Dockerfile uses a multi-stage build to obtain a final distroless image that contains everything the application needs to run.
 The build requires additional software that is not carried along to the final image.